lexermal/se-learning-assistant/README.md

 ## Todo
 - Project cleanup (title, pages, files) in main application
-- main application sends the api urls to the plugins (currently hardcoded in flahcards translation page)
+- main application sends the api urls to the plugins (currently hardcoded in flahcards translation page, silent-reading audioplayer)
 - Put plugins in own docker image to isolate them better (subdomain for plugins)

 - Add "last_used" field to decks which updates when a card is added or when cards in deck are trained (maybe trigger)
 - New translation button only visible when translation is displayed
 - When clicking NT button set focus on input field